rmbmp717/HW_JPEGenc/README.md

 This project was developed as an experimental design to realize JPEG encoding in hardware.
 By leveraging the high-level description of DSLX and the low-level implementation of Verilog HDL, the project pursues an efficient and flexible hardware design.

 *Note: This project was created for educational and experimental purposes.
-Advanced production features and high-speed optimizations are topics for future consideration.* <br>
-*Note: This project was created for educational and experimental purposes.
 Advanced production features and high-speed optimizations are topics for future consideration.
 Code is currently being refactored.*

 ## Directories